 Taking the first step

 Making the first step to seek counselling however may be daunting.
 I hope that this page and my website help explain what you can expect in working with me.
-If you would like to know more or to arrange an initial meeting, please give me a call.
+If you would like to know more or to arrange an initial meeting, please give me a call or email me.
 Finding the right counsellor is crucial; therefore I offer a half-price initial 60-minute session.
 It is an opportunity for us both to assess whether counselling with me is right for you at this moment.

 Training, qualifications & experience